 - Christian Counseling

-See our section on Academics & Degrees for a full listing of courses.
+See our section on Course of Study for a full listing of courses.

 For more info on the Bachelor of Arts in Christian Studies, please contact our Office of Recruitment, Enrollment, and Marketing.

-If you are ready now to become a student at Austin Grad, visit our section on Admissions & Tuition to review your next steps and start your application today!
+If you are ready to become a student at Austin Grad now, please review the section on Admission & Tuition to learn what your next steps should be or start your application today!

 - The student will show mastery of the biblical story and familiarity with various genres of biblical literature (law, wisdom, gospel, epistle, etc.) and basic methods and principles of biblical exegesis.